A HariPo oneshot

 "Shit," Lorcan cursed.
 "Scorpius, get out of here.
 No, don't protest or try to explain, mate.
 Just save yourself for now."

-"He just—Did you see—?
+"He just— Did you see—?
 Scor and Freddie—" Rose couldn't even form a complete sentence.

-Fred had no idea how he felt in all of this.
+Freddie had no idea how he felt in all of this.

 Somehow, he got through lunch.
 He wasn't sure who remained seated with him, but he was vaguely aware of other bodies.
-Worst of all, the guilt consumed him, for in the rest of the day's classes, Roxanne pestered him, asking him if he was all right, if she should Hex Scorpius for doing that to him, or if she should just kick him repeatedly between the legs so he'd get the message to never go near her brother again.
+Worst of all, the guilt consumed him, for in the rest of the day's classes, Roxanne pestered him, asking him if he was all right, if she should Hex Scorpius for doing that to him, or if she should just kick him repeatedly between the legs so he'd get the message never to go near her brother again.

 Oh, how the guilt set in.